 Just because someone with dementia has forgotten how to brush their teeth or carry out simple tasks doesn’t mean there is no way back.
 There is evidence that by building on a person’s abilities and strengths, therapists can help those with dementia maintain and relearn skills.
-Live in care with dementia cares can use specialist techniques and memory training exercises to unlock the brain’s potential.
+Live in care with dementia trained carers can use specialist techniques and memory training exercises to unlock the brain’s potential.
 This means that the individual can be more independent, either at home or in residential care.

 Eat well, live well